 - Stop eating after 8 p.m.

-Whatever your goal, making sure that your resolution is specific and practical can increase your likelihood of following through.
+Whatever your goal, making sure resolutions are specific and practical can increase your likelihood of following through.

 2. Pare goals

-If you can’t bear to part with any of them, consider working on them one at a time.
-Focus on one resolution a month, or wait until you master a habit before adding another one into the mix.
+If you can’t bear to part with any resolutions, consider working on them one at a time.
+Focus on one resolution a month, or wait until you master a habit before taking on another problem area.

 3. Write down resolutions

-To really make your resolutions stick, write them down.
+To really make resolutions stick, write them down.
 That’s according to a study conducted by Gail Matthews at Dominican University of California.
-She found that those who write down their goals are significantly more likely to achieve them compared with those who simply think about what they want to accomplish.
+Matthews found that people who write down goals are significantly more likely to achieve them compared with people who simply think about what they hope to accomplish.

 4. Share goals with friends

-You can go one step further and send those written goals to a friend.
-While writing goals is helpful, the Dominican study noted that making a public commitment to a resolution is related to even greater accomplishment.
+Go one step further and send written goals to a friend.
+The Dominican study noted that making a public commitment to a resolution is related to even greater accomplishment.

-Depending on your resolution, you may find it helpful to simply post your plans on Facebook or other social media sites.
-That means everyone will know if you fail, and that potential for embarrassment may be enough to keep you motivated.
+Depending on your resolution, consider posting it on Facebook or other social media sites.
+That means everyone will know if you fail, and the potential for embarrassment may be enough to keep you motivated.

 5. Track your progress

-Don’t stop at sharing goals with your friends.
+Don’t stop at sharing goals with friends.
 Keep those folks updated on your progress as well.

 6. Stay positive

-The next time you’re tempted to think, “There is no way I can make it through the day without a cigarette,” try to shift your thinking to something more positive.
-Focusing on the idea that you can’t do something makes it more likely that you won’t do it.
+It’s inevitable that you’ll have thoughts such as, “There is no way I can make it through the day without a cigarette.”
+When that happens, try to shift your thinking to something more positive.
+Focusing on the idea that you can’t do something makes it more likely you won’t do it.